 FREQUENTLY ASKED QUESTIONS

 A shuttle service with a reputable company is available to and from the airport with each safari, meaning that you do not have to worry about getting to us.
+You will need to check with each individual adventure if transfers are included in the price of the trip.

 - What is the average group size for rides?